 We also use personal data about you to show you content on our and other sites based on your activities and preferences, as well as to measure the effectiveness of our content and marketing.

-The basis for processing is our legitimate interests in complying with your wish to receive marketing from us, in accordance with Article 6(1)(f) of the Data Protection Regulation or your consent under Article 6(1)(a) of the Data Protection Regulation.
+The basis for processing is our legitimate interest in complying with your wish to receive marketing from us, in accordance with Article 6(1)(f) of the Data Protection Regulation or your consent under Article 6(1)(a) of the Data Protection Regulation.

 You can read more about our processing of personal data when sending newsletters in our newsletter terms.